 Trevor combines three roles within the School of Arts and Humanities (SAH).
-He is Professor of Journalism, Associate Dean and Director of CREATEC – the School’s Research Centre that supports staff to produce quality research outputs.
+He is Professor of Journalism, Coordinator of the Bachelor Degree in Media and Communication, and he teaches in the new Broadcasting and Digital Journalism major.

-Trevor also teaches, runs workshops, writes peer-reviewed book chapters/articles and delivers research papers on health, HIV, and journalism education in the Asia Pacific region.
+Trevor also writes peer-reviewed conferences papers/book chapters/articles and delivers research papers on health, HIV, and journalism education in the Asia Pacific region.

 He is the first journalism educator in Australia to receive two Australian government teaching awards – a National Teaching Fellowship (NTF) to design journalism capstone units for use in Australian universities and an Australian Award for University Teaching (AAUT).